Living Your Legacy

 JOIN THE TROTMAN FELLOWSHIP TODAY

-The Navigators’ Trotman Fellowship is a special group of supporters who have made a transformational commitment to building His kingdom.
-Members of this dedicated group of supporters are not only making a lasting impact on our mission, but are also eligible to receive invitations to special events, exclusive impact reports and recognition in our publications.
+The Navigators’ Trotman Fellowship is a special group of supporters who have made a transformational commitment to building God’s Kingdom through the work of The Navigators.
+Members of this dedicated group of supporters are not only making a lasting impact on our mission, but are also eligible to receive invitations to special events and other exclusive benefits.